kt007/Saito/.phrozn/entries/notes-of-interest.markdown

 # Notes

 The forum was originally designed to run on a [mylittleforum ][mlf] 1.x database *at same time* as [mylittleforum][mlf].
-If you encounter WTF: consider if it makes sense in that context … and then slay it!
+If you encounter WTF: consider if it makes sense in that context … and then shoot it!

 Currently it's only running at and therefor is still partly customized for [macnemo.de][macnemo].